Salvation by Good Works

-Salvation by good works or salvation by works was the way of God before Adam and Eve sinned.
-Eternal life was not free for them, so it cannot be free for anyone else.
-God created humans to do good works, which He had prepared beforehand so that they would walk in them.
+The way of God even before Adam and Eve sinned was salvation by good works or salvation by works.
+Everlasting life was not free for them, so it cannot be free for anyone else.
+God created humans to do works that are good, which He had prepared beforehand so that they would walk in them.
 (Ephesians 2:10) He also created humans would be holy and blameless before Him.
-(Ephesians 1:4) The wages of the righteous is eternal life.
-(Proverbs 10:16) He who is steadfast in righteousness will obtain everlasting life.
-(Proverbs 11:19) In other words, in the way of righteousness is everlasting life, and in its pathway, there is no death.
+(Ephesians 1:4) The wages of the righteous is life.
+(Proverbs 10:16, Romans 6:23) He who is steadfast in righteousness will attain life.
+(Proverbs 11:19) In other words, in the way of righteousness is life, and in its pathway, there is no death.
 (Proverbs 12:28) All unrighteousness is sin.
-(1 John 3:4: 5:17, James 4:17) Therefore, the requirements for obtaining eternal life for Adam and Eve were for them to be righteous, holy, and blameless before God.
+(1 John 3:4: 5:17, James 4:17) Therefore, the requirements for obtaining everlasting life for Adam and Eve were for them to be righteous, holy, and blameless before God.

-Adam and Eve hoped they would obtain salvation by works, which the Lord, who cannot lie, promised them.
+It is clear that Adam and Eve lived with the hope of salvation by works, which the Lord, who cannot lie, promised them.
 (Titus 1:2) They understood four things their children today need to understand.
-First, that there is sin leading to death and there is sin not leading to death.
+First, that there is sin leading to death and sin not leading to death.
 Second, that if anyone sees his brother sinning not unto death, they shall ask and God will for them give life to those who sin not unto death.
 Third, that all unrighteousness is sin.
 (1 John 5:16-17) Fourth, that the way of the Lord is doing righteousness.
 (Genesis 18:19) Therefore, in the way of righteousness is life, and in its pathway, there is no death.
 (Proverbs 12:28) The Bible indicates that the Ten Commandments, and laws, and requirements of God predate sin.
 (Deuteronomy 4:13, Psalm 119:1, Psalm 119:80, Proverbs 28:18, Ezekiel 28:15, Luke 1:6, 2 Peter 2:21)

-Christ indicates that salvation by works has been obtained by people from Adam to Moses.
-He says, “I say to you that many will come from east and west, and recline at the table with Abraham, Isaac, and Jacob in the kingdom of heaven.”
+It seems that from Adam to Moses, people have been salvation by works.
+Christ says, “I say to you that many will come from east and west, and recline at the table with Abraham, Isaac, and Jacob in the kingdom of heaven.”
 (Matthew 8:11) Moreover, He says, “In that place, there will be weeping and gnashing of teeth when you see Abraham and Isaac and Jacob and all the prophets in the kingdom of Heaven, but yourselves being thrown out.”
 (Luke 13:28) Do you not know that the unrighteous cannot inherit the kingdom of Heaven?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of Heaven.
-(1 Corinthians 6:9-10) Therefore, as most people believe, obtaining everlasting life by good works was present from Adam to Moses.
+(1 Corinthians 6:9-10) Therefore, as most people believe, obtaining everlasting life by works that are good was present from Adam to Moses.